Andrettin/Wyrmsun/readme.txt

 - Weapon mastery abilities can now be acquired up to five times.
 - Eagle Eye can now be acquired up to five times.

+* AI
+- The AI now researches upgrades in a more dynamic fashion.

 * Buildings
 - The Gold Mine now uses the rail gold mine graphics after Engineering is researched.